wundergraph/docker/README.md

     ├── wundergraph.server.ts
     └── wundergraph.operations.ts
 ```
-_Depending on your application structure, you may want to include only your wundergraph in the image.
+_Depending on your application structure, you may want to include only your WunderGraph files in the image.
 In that case you can target the build context `app/.wundergraph`._

 ### Test
 Navigate to `app/` and run `docker build -t wundergraph .` to build your final image.